-Skrill is often seen as more advantageous because it seems to not only be more widely-accepted on online bookmakers but also has lower deposit minimums than with PayPals.
-Bet365, BetVictor, and Betfair have £5 deposit minimums on Skrill, which is certainly a perk.
-While e-wallets generally don’t charge you for deposits and withdrawals, a lot of the extra perks that normally come with AmEx transactions won’t apply when using PayPal or Skrill (like cash-back, bonuses, or any other rewards associated with your tier of AmEx).
+Skrill is often seen as more advantageous because it seems to not only be more widely-accepted on online bookmakers but also has lower deposit minimums than with PayPal.
+BetVictor and Betfair have £5 deposit minimums on Skrill, which is certainly a perk.
+While e-wallets generally don’t charge you for deposits and withdrawals, a lot of the extra perks that typically come with AmEx transactions won’t apply when using PayPal or Skrill (like cash-back, bonuses, or any other rewards associated with your tier of AmEx).

-Another potential work-around would be using cash voucher services like the PaySafe card.
-The advantage of this is that you top up either online, on mobile, or in any of the valid PaySafe points of sale, and then you make deposits just using the pin.
-But PaySafe doesn’t support withdrawals, so you’d have to receive all of your pay-outs using your bank account and receiving wire transfers.
+Another potential workaround would be using cash voucher services like the PaySafe card.
+The advantage of this is that you top-up either online, on mobile, or in any of the valid PaySafe points of sale, and then you make deposits just using the pin.
+But PaySafe doesn’t support withdrawals, so you’d have to receive all of your pay-outs using your bank account and to receive wire transfers.
 If you don’t mind doing that, then this is another way to work around it.

 PaySafe is accepted by many of the most reputable bookmakers in the country.
-This includes our personal favourite, Bet365, as well as William Hill, Ladbrokes, Betfair, Racebets, 888sport, Mr. Green, BetVictor, Paddy Power and Betway.
+This includes our personal favourite William Hill, Ladbrokes, Betfair, Racebets, 888sport, Mr Green, BetVictor, Paddy Power and Betway.
 This should give you peace of mind that you won’t be without options should you use PaySafe and get paid out through your bank account.
-Nonetheless, there’s a major caveat with this strategy; the transactions will show up as cash and therefore incur really high fees.
+Nonetheless, there’s a major caveat with this strategy; the transactions will show up as cash and therefore incur high fees.
 If you can deal with them, then PaySafe is your most reliable last-resort loophole for Amex cardholders.

-While online gambling in the US is essentially legal, as a British citizen, it’s legal for you to use a British American Express credit card to fund your online betting account.
+While online gambling in the US is mostly legal, as a British citizen, it’s legal for you to use a British American Express credit card to fund your online betting account.
 In spite of that, American Express may still find a reason to block these transactions.
-The typical justifications you’ll find will claim that there is a risk or fraud and other excuses along those lines.
+The typical justifications you’ll find will claim that there are a risk or fraud and other excuses along those lines.
 While we know that all of the bookies we analyse and recommend on OpenOdds are full of safety mechanisms and security measures, this is their prerogative.
-When the transactions ARE permitted however, they’ll be listed on your statement as cash and, as a consequence, there will be really high fees.
+When the transactions ARE permitted; however, they’ll be listed on your statement as cash and, as a consequence, there will be high fees.

-While using e-wallet services is a good way to work around it, there are some bookmakers that don’t even allow that.
-One example is SkyBet.
-In their Terms and Conditions, it is clearly stipulated that it is prohibited to use your AmEx card on PayPal and then fund your SkyBet account using that PayPal account.
+While using e-wallet services is an excellent way to work around it, some bookmakers don’t even allow that.
 The key, in this case, is to check with the third-party payment services, whether it be Neteller, Skrill, or PayPal, the bookmaker you’re looking to tether, and with American Express to ensure that you don’t go through the run-around to have your transactions declined.

-While there’s nothing in British law that makes funding your online bookmaking ventures with American Express legal, as we’ve laid out for you in this article, this is not as much of a walk-in-a-park as with its competitors Visa and Mastercard.
-The bookies that accept American Express are few and far-between, but they do in fact exist.
+While there’s nothing in British law that makes funding your online bookmaking ventures with American Express legal, as we’ve laid out for you in this article, this is not as much of a walk-in-a-park as with its competitors Visa and MasterCard.
+The bookies that accept American Express are few and far between, but they do exist.

 Keep in mind that there are ways to deposit into your online betting accounts without having your transactions blocked by Amex using intermediaries like e-wallets or PaySafe.
 Remember, whenever you’re in doubt, you should check with the e-wallet provider (so if you’re trying via PayPal, then you would consult with PayPal; same goes with Skrill), AmEx, and the bookie to make sure that the transaction won’t be blocked on either end.
 Remember, AmEx’s high scrutiny on online betting makes it more difficult, but if you’re willing to put in the effort, then you can.